AChin1311/TrendingEvent/README.txt

+in run.sh we sequentially execute these following codes: python3 classify.py
+    -classify the compressed json file from display_text.py into 4 different categories -the 4 categories are sport/entertainment/disasters/holiday
+    -since the data are to large, we only select "sport" for simplification python3 txt2dic.py
+    -build dictionary file by reading the output from classify.py python3 kw_one_hoc_vector.py
+    -build vector of each tweet by using output from classify.py and txt2dic.py python3 cal_results.py
+    -use kmeans clustering with cosine distance python3 ranking.py
+    -rank top tweets from kmeans
+python3 DBscan.py
+    -use dbscan clustering and rank the output

+The folloing are all the codes we wrote:

 streaming.py - streamiing data from twitter using "date" and "disaster" in kw.py parse.py- try to split json table.py - table for id_str, user screen name